pinga-lab/tesseroid-variable-density/editors_revision.md

 9) P5, L49: "... and W^r_i, W^\phi_j, W^\lambda_k are the quadrature weights."

-10) P7, L16: I am not sure what is meant by "offending dimensions".11) P9, L37: "For
+10) P7, L16: I am not sure what is meant by "offending dimensions".

-further iterations".
+11) P9, L37: "For further iterations".

 12) P9, L47: Second dot at the end of line.